 - Multicultural Aged Care Services

-We continue to develop innovative programs and projects that support the needs of ethnic communities in NSW and promote access and equity.
+We continue to develop innovative Multicultural Disability, Aged-Care and Bicultural Children Services programs and projects focused on migration, multiculturalism, access and inclusion of the ethnic communities in NSW.
 Our commitment remains stronger than ever, that all Australians, should have the right and opportunity to participate in Australian society and the right to have access to services that fulfill their needs.